Applied team values are critical to the success of your business. Here are examples of companies that are getting it right

-The shape of any organization is dictated by the values held, and acted upon, by the leadership team.
+The shape of any company is dictated by the organizational and team values held, and acted upon, by the leadership team.

-If they see you doing things such as:
+If your people see you doing things such as:

 Johnson & Johnson